California sues Tesla over Black workers' allegations of discrimination | Business

 California sues Tesla over Black workers' allegations of discrimination

-"Workers referred to the Tesla factory as the 'slaveship' or 'the plantation,' where defendants’ production leads 'crack the whip,'" according to one excerpt.
+"Workers referred to the Tesla factory as the 'slaveship' or 'the plantation,' where defendants’ production leads 'crack the whip,'" the agency said in the complaint.
 Tesla said in the blog post that over the past five years, DFEH had concluded that nearly 50 individual discrimination complaints against the company lacked merit, contradicting the agency's claims of widespread discrimination.
 The company said it does not tolerate harassment and has disciplined and fired workers who engaged in misconduct.

 "A narrative spun by the DFEH and a handful of plaintiff firms to generate publicity is not factual proof," the company said.
 As Tesla has grown to become the world's most valuable automaker https://www.reuters.com/article/us-tesla-shares/tesla-becomes-most-valuable-automaker-in-latest-stock-rally-idUSKBN2426E8, it has faced mounting claims involving pervasive racial and sexual harassment at its flagship Fremont plant and other facilities.